ZachariahTheMagnificent/first-cmake/readme.md

 add_executable(calculator)
 ```

-This declares an executable target called calculator.
+This creates an executable target called calculator.

-The rest of the commands are ones you've seen before except for this line here:
+The rest of the commands are ones you've seen before except for this command here:

 ```cmake
 # Declare the libraries this executable uses.